interscity/open-data-challenge-2017/README.md

 The raw data consists of location and _motion activity_ traces from several participants in the school.
 All participants have consented to have their data publicly available.
 The data is stored as a list of JSON objects, with both data and metadata.

-The data is also loaded into a server in the cloud, and available through a public ipython notebook server. http://50.19.181.11:9999/tree?
+The data is also available through a public ipython notebook server. http://50.19.181.11:9999/tree?

 ### Example of location data ###